Where should you look for reliable information?

 Perhaps surprisingly, since anyone can edit a Wikipedia page, I have found Wikipedia to be remarkable reliable.

-Of the commercial newspapers I've found the local papers to be generally reliable and among the nationals The Guardian and the Sydney Morning Herald seem to be as reliable as any in Australia.
+Of the Australian commercial newspapers I've found the local papers to be generally reliable and among the nationals The Guardian is reliable, and the Sydney Morning Herald fairly reliable.
 Checking may be required.

 Google news alerts are very useful in keeping track of particular subjects; checking veracity of the items that turn up is required.

-I have found The Australia Institute to be reliable.
+I have found The Australia Institute to be very reliable.

 Domain name